Niranjankr96/bjjaiswal.github.io/_posts/2018-06-30-Introduction-to-Artificial-Intelligence-and-its-branches.md

 </figure>
 &nbsp;

 We feted IBM's Deep chess-playing system when it defeated world champion Garry Kasparov.
 But the system was completely rules and logic based system.
+If you know the board position, it is possible to know all you need to know to play the game, because given a certain board position, the possible moves are precisely defined and finite in number.
+Even though you may not know the particular move your opponent will make, you know that he will make a legal move.
 A system for defeating games like chess, tic-tac-toe, AlphaGO, etc can be built by programmer ahead of competition from a list of complete formal rules and logics.
-This is known as __Knowledge based Intelligent System__.
+Thus classic AI is known as __Knowledge based Intelligent System__.

 <figure>
   <div style="text-align:center">